Osedea/react-native-action-bar/README.md

-rightTextStyle | Text.propTypes.style | Style of the text to display on the right rightTouchableChildStyle | View.propTypes.style | The style of the View inside the `TouchableWithoutFeedback` element for all the Icons on the right rightZoneContentContainerStyle | View.propTypes.style | The style of the View around all the Icons + Text on the right shadows | React.PropTypes.bool | If you want the ActionBar to drop a shadow or not (The default is `true`) throttleDelay | React.PropTypes.number | The delay to throttle the presses on the Icons (The default is `750ms`) title | React.PropTypes.string | The Text of the Title titleContainerStyle | View.propTypes.style | The style of the `View` containing the `Text` element for the Title
+rightTextStyle | Text.propTypes.style | Style of the text to display on the right rightTouchableChildStyle | View.propTypes.style | The style of the View inside the `TouchableWithoutFeedback` element for all the Icons on the right rightZoneContentContainerStyle | View.propTypes.style | The style of the View around all the Icons + Text on the right throttleDelay | React.PropTypes.number | The delay to throttle the presses on the Icons (The default is `750ms`) title | React.PropTypes.string | The Text of the Title titleContainerStyle | View.propTypes.style | The style of the `View` containing the `Text` element for the Title